hackastak/hackastak/README.md

 - **Generative AI & Agent Workflows** - Building intelligent UI with AI-driven systems
 - **Full-stack Development** - From vanilla JavaScript to modern frameworks, Python, and Go
+- **Software Architecture** - I don't just build pieces, I will always nerd about the whole system
+- **Cross-disciplinary Problem Solving** - 6 years in biomedical engineering taught me to think differently and manage projects efficiently

+## 🧠 Where My ADHD Has Taken Me
+- **Blog Writing** - I LOVE technology as a whole, so much so that I research and write about anything and everything tech in my free time
 - **Game Development** - Learning UE5 and C++ for 3D game development
 - **3D Modeling** - From Creo Parametric to Blender
-- **Cross-disciplinary Problem Solving** - 6 years in biomedical engineering taught me to think differently and manage projects efficiently
+- **Additive Manufacturing** - 3D Printing via filament extrusion

 ## 🛠️ Featured Projects

 - **[BillScribe](https://github.com/hackastak/BillScribe)** - Minimal invoice creation and management application designed for freelancers
-- **[RepoG](https://github.com/hackastak/repog)** - CLI Tool for remembering all the repos you've starred so you don't have to
+- **[RepoG](https://github.com/hackastak/repog)** - CLI tool for remembering all the repos you've starred so you don't have to
+- **[Medium Blog](https://medium.com/@hackastak)** - My blog for expressing all of my most radical ideas and maybe teach someone a thing or two

 ## 🤝 Let's Collaborate